Mana (Japanese musician): Career

-Musical style
+Musical style and equipment

+Mana was heavily influenced by 1980s metal, particularly Mötley Crüe, Iron Maiden and Slayer.
+He cited Jimmy from 44Magnum and Akira Takasaki of Loudness as his guitar heroes.
+However, he said he put his love of metal aside in order to create something that had never been seen before with Malice Mizer.
+Influenced by Bach's concertos for two harpsichords, he wanted the guitars in the band to imitate harpsichords, so he and Közi play separate melodies, do not harmonize, and never utilize bends or choking.
+Even after forming Moi dix Mois in order to play metal, he has continued to avoid the latter two simply out of habit.

 Mana's composing style is very feeling-oriented.
 He refuses to learn music theory as he wants to create melodies and harmonies unlike other bands and finds regular song progressions dull.
 He composed based on the story he first creates, choosing the sound suitable for the story, using mainly guitar and keyboard.
 He believes in a natural flow of composing, and thus "his compositions often change rhythm or key, have multiple melodies and are generally unpredictable".

+Mana uses ESP Guitars and, since 2002, has had several signature models with them under the Jeune Fille line.
+Some of them only have a rear guitar pickup because they feature an LED cross where the front one would be.
+He has only ever used humbucker pickups in his guitars.
+In Malice Mizer he used Roland Jazz Chorus amplifiers, but he now uses VHT.